iSoron/uhabits/README.md

   is already completed, you are also very welcome to join and proofread it.

 * **Write some code.** If you are an Android developer, you are very welcome to contribute with code.
-Please see `docs/GUIDELINES.md`.
+Please see the [guidelines](https://github.com/iSoron/uhabits/blob/dev/docs/GUIDELINES.md).

 ## License